Security Policy Conduct and Behaviour of Visitors in Parliament Buildings

 In instances where there has not been prior discussion however, access to the front steps will normally not be permitted, and the persons concerned will be required to remain outside the perimeter boundary railings while the protest, demonstration or rally is on-going.

-Banners, flags, placards etc. will not be allowed into Parliament Buildings under any circumstances.
+Banners, flags, placards etc. will not be allowed into Parliament Buildings or its immediate environs as delineated by the perimeter railings under any circumstances.

 9. Taking of external photographs